Nomesh88/Text-Classification/README.md

 This repo is used to  implement text classification on datasets

+I have listed all the classification models.

+You can run the code, or import the .sav files using pickle library from python.

-I have listed all the classification models and you can try with your custoom input and run the model.
+You can use the code with your custom input and run the model, get accuracies and the classification reports.